-Physical Abuse: Physical Abuse is fairly self explanatory.
+Physical Abuse: Physical Abuse is fairly self-explanatory.
 This is an abuse done through physical harm to another person of the family or household as defined by the Illinois Domestic Violence Act of 1986 and specifically detailed in our Order of Protection page.

 Harassment :